 ▼ Download Spotify Music with Cover Art and Other Tags:

-Step 2: On TuneCable, go to the "Settings" button in the top right to change the output format, bit rate, sample rate, output folder, output file name (tag information), and other parameters.
+Step 2: On TuneCable, go to the "Settings" interface to change the output format, bit rate, sample rate, output folder, output file name (tag information), and other parameters.

-Step 3: Choose a preferred album or playlist from Spotify, and drag and drop it to TuneCable.
-Then click "OK" after adding all wanted Spotify tracks.
+Step 3: If you use the Spotify app mode, choose a preferred album or playlist from Spotify, and drag and drop it to TuneCable.
+If you use the Spotify web player, click on "Click to add".
+And TuneCable will load the songs on a popup.
+Then click "Add" after choosing all wanted Spotify tracks.